Purgeable/issue-broker/usercase.md

 View:
 - list all issues
-- list applicatnt to issue
+- list applicants to issue

 Signals:
 - listen to webhook for new issues
-- listen to webhook for new issues
+- listen to webhook for issue close

 Services:
 - pay the freelancer on event (issue closed)